bormaxi8080/osint-timeline/DRAFT.md

 ChimeraOS is a Steam Big Picture based couch gaming OS: https://github.com/ChimeraOS/chimeraos

+skopeo is a command line utility that performs various operations on container images and image repositories: https://github.com/containers/skopeo

+nmap-did-what is a Grafana docker container and a Python script to parse Nmap XML output to an SQLite database.
+The SQLite database is used as a datasource within Grafana to view the Nmap scan details in a dashboard: https://github.com/hackertarget/nmap-did-what

 Portr - Open source ngrok alternative designed for teams.
 Tunnel http, tcp or websocket connections: https://github.com/amalshaji/portr

 ----